-- Hypnobirthing can help you manage stress hormones, such as adrenalin, and reduce anxiety, which should lead to a calmer birth.
-During labour, your body produces a chemical called oxytocin, which helps progress your labour.
-Stress hormones affect the production of oxytocin, and make your labour longer.
+- Hypnobirthing can help you manage stress and reduce anxiety, which may lead to a calmer birth.
+During labour, your body creates a chemical called oxytocin, which helps progress your labour.
+Stress hormones affect the production of oxytocin.
+This can make your labour longer.

-- Managing stress may also help to reduce some of the fear and pain experienced during labour.
+- Getting a handle on your stress may also help to reduce some of the fear and pain during labour.

-- In some cases, hypnobirthing has been shown to make labour shorter.
+- In some cases, hypnobirthing and using relaxation techniques have been shown to make labour shorter.

-- Practising hypnobirthing – whether it’s at a class, with a book or CD – may help you to feel more prepared and in control when labour starts.
+- Practising hypnobirthing, whether it is at a class, with a book or online, may help you to feel more prepared and in control when labour starts.

-- It may help you cope with anxieties if you had a previous traumatic birth experience.
+- It may help you cope with worry if you had a previous traumatic birth experience.

-- Hypnobirthing may reduce the need for drugs and medical intervention.
-However, you can have additional pain relief as well if you want to.
+- Hypnobirthing may reduce the need for drugs and medical intervention, although not all studies have found this.
+You can use hypnobirthing techniques along with other methods of pain relief if you want to.

-- It can be added to any birth plan and the techniques can be used wherever you give birth – in a hospital or birth centre, or at home.
+- It can be added to any birth preference plan and the techniques can be used whether you give birth in a hospital, a birth centre, or at home.

-- Hypnobirthing can help your birth partner play a more active role during labour.
+- Hypnobirthing can help your birth partner to play a more active role during labour.

 Are there disadvantages to hypnobirthing?